jpbempel/jpbempel.github.io/_posts/startup-containers-tieredcompilation.md

 Total Compilation time: 1261ms
 ```

 More than 10x difference!
 But why such difference?
-How this compilation time is ditributed?
+How this compilation time is distributed?

 ## Measuring JIT Compilation time
 I have used Azul Zulu 8 distribution for one reason: it includes JDK Flight Recorder (JFR), so we can record compilation events to have more information about the JIT.
-Each JDK distribution including JFR, provides by default 2 settings: default & profiling.
+Each JDK distribution including JFR, provides by default 2 settings: `default` & `profiling`.
 Those settings can be found in
 `<base_dir>/lib/jfr` directory.
 I have duplicated the default.jfc file and edited as follow: